CAMB-dev/UCIHelper/README.md

 | search {keyword}  | Search keywords, fuzzy search is not supported |
 | getres {full dataset name}  | Get some basic information about the dataset |
 | exit  | Exit the program |

+This may the last thing I leave.
+Goodbye.